Accelerating Universe from Constraints: External matter

 \section{External matter}

 In the previous sections, we have studied the theory of a non-minimal constrained scalar in the absence of matter.

-Now, we will analyze how the solutions change if matter is coupled.
+{We have seen that the solutions found in the previous sections behave in an very intriguing way -- although they make the Ricci scalar constant, they give rise to solutions which initially behave like radiation dominated Universe, which transitions to an accelerated expansion, or solutions that first expand via super-Hubble expansion, further then relaxing to an accelerated expansion -- in the absence of any matter, while at the same time being free of ghost.
+While at this point such solutions do not describe a cosmological scenario that might describe our currently observed Universe, they provide a good foundation to study the basic properties of our model of constrained scalar.
+To make a further step in analysing it, in this section, we will study the basic properties of this theoretical framework in the presence of matter. }

 Usually, the physical frame is defined as one where matter is minimally coupled to gravity.
 In our case, the Jordan frame shows very interesting behavior.
 So we will consider matter minimally coupled to gravity in the Jordan frame.
 However, in this case, we have two interesting choices -- we can couple the matter to the constrained scalar either minimally or non-minimally.
 In this section, we will study these two possibilities.